Connect with us

 This process takes four days at a cost of Sh500.

-9. Valuation and Payment of Stamp Duty
+10. Payment of Stamp Duty

-The buyer is required to apply for valuation of the land by the government valuer using the valuation form filled by the seller.
+The buyer is required to apply for valuation of the land by the government valuer using the valuation form filled out by the seller.

 The lands office will use these documents to compute the stamp duty payable.